Kylie Jenner’s Little Black Dress Shows Off Her Post-Baby Body

 Kylie Jenner stepped out in West Hollywood on Wednesday as she attended the launch party for her best friend, Jordyn Woods, who launched her Secndnture activewear line this week.

-According to an August 30 report by The Daily Mail, Kylie Jenner donned a form fitting little black dress, which showed off all of her post-baby curves just seven months after giving birth to her first child, daughter Stormi Webster.
-The tube top style dress, extenuated her cleavage, and ended at her knees.
+According to an August 30 report by the Daily Mail, Kylie Jenner donned a form fitting little black dress, which showed off all of her post-baby curves just seven months after giving birth to her first child, daughter Stormi Webster.
+The tube top style dress extenuated her cleavage, and ended at her knees.

-Kylie’s blonde waist long hair was worn in loose waves and parted down the middle.
+Kylie’s blonde waist-long hair was worn in loose waves and parted down the middle.
 Jenner flaunted her hourglass figure as she completed her look with a pair of gray sneakers and a quilted Chanel mini purse.

 In addition to Jordyn Woods’ new clothing line, she is also working on two collaborations with Kylie Jenner’s cosmetics company.
-In fact, Jordyn says that it was her BFF who got into wearing makeup.
+In fact, Jordyn says that it was her BFF who got her into wearing makeup.

 “When I met Kylie, I was a tomboy.
 I didn’t wear any makeup.
 I didn’t wear hair extensions or anything.
 I saw them do it.
 And over time after watching Kylie put on makeup, I learned how to do it myself.
 Now, I really only trust myself to do my makeup,” Jordyn told E!
 News in a recent interview.